fumitoh/FormulaModeler/README.rst

 Motivation
 ==========
-It is hard to maintain the integrity of complex models such as actuarial models on 2-dimensional spreadsheets, as those models get cluttered with lots of formulas.
+On 2-dimensional spreadsheets, it's hard to maintain the integrity of complex numerical models such as actuarial models,
+as those models get cluttered with lots of formulas.
 By writing your model in Excel VBA using FML, you can build beautifully structured,